 With analysis, a lot of time to invest, and interest in incremental gains, traders can test out the scalping trading strategy.

-Position trading a long-term option for traders
+Position trading strategy is a long-term option for traders

 In contrast to scalping, long-term investors that want a longer-term trading strategy can try position trading.
 Short-term trading can last for minutes or hours.
 However, position trading can stretch for weeks, months, or even years.
-Position trading is a long-term trading strategy in which traders want to catch long-term trends in the market.
+Position trading is a long-term stock market trading strategy in which traders want to catch long-term trends in the market.

 Position trading strategy may be best for passive traders